pwr/KSP/docs/device-kindle-pc.md

 =============

+KSP has been tested with Kindle for PC versions 1.9+, though the configuration steps detailed below *may* work with other versions as well.

 The Kindle for PC configuration resides in the file `%LOCALAPPDATA%\Amazon\Kindle\storage\.kinf2011`.
 Unfortunately it is heavily crypted and obfuscated, so you can't mess with it directly.